 Both Fridah and Berit mentioned that they were anxious to be graded, in case there was a big gap between the grade they gave themselves and the one they received.
 Fridah put it this way:

 “You might find out your self-perception is different from how others see you.
-There is always a possibility that you either over- or underrate yourself”.
-Group reflection, day 8.
+There is always a possibility that you either over- or underrate yourself.”
+(Group reflection, day 8).

 There were some incidents of what they feared.
 For example on the statement “Assumes leadership, has a major influence on the groups’ direction and activities”, Fridah gave herself the value 6 (some), while Tina rated her 0 (not at all).
 The reasoning was given afterwards (following Schwarz’ 2002 ground rules) and helped clarify the gap.
 Fridah felt what she said during working with the project was taken in to consideration of the group, and thus that she had an influence.
 Tina had interpreted the statement as to whether the person had a demand to be heard, which she didn’t think Fridah had.
 On the other hand she did agree to that Fridah had an influence when she said something, and so the reasoning proved to be very important for avoiding misunderstandings.
 Tadiwos agreed to this, and said that “the numbers were useless without explanation” (group reflection, day 8).
 Wheelan (2009) says it’s common for all groups that it only takes a short time before the communication patterns of the group is set; this meaning who talks a lot (or gets to talk a lot), who gets more attention, who talks to whom, and so on.
 She explains that once a person is assigned a position in this communication pattern, it’s hard to break out of it.
 Our group clearly fits in to this, as also this task showed; some group members got a high score in talking a lot/getting or taking a lot of attention, while others got a low score.
 But for us it was not a completely suitable description that it was frowned upon to try breaking one’s place in the pattern; an example is that both Tadiwos and Fridah were encouraged to take more attention because the group wanted to hear more of their good ideas.
 Thus they were encouraged to break out of their place in the communication pattern.